narukaze-0902/SSGM/README.md

 [NIM-NMDC/PSTUN](https://github.com/NIM-NMDC/PSTUN)

-Please download the corresponding Chikusei, Xiongan New Area, and WorldView-3 data from the PSTUN repository or follow its data preparation instructions.
+Please download the corresponding Chikusei, Xiongan New Area, and WorldView-3 data from the PSTUN repository and follow our data preparation instructions.
 Put the processed files under the following paths:

 ```text
 data/